Meet the Staff

 Kathleen was born in Brunswick and grew up on Cousins Island.
 After attending Middlebury College in Vermont and working in publishing in New York City, Kathleen joined Down East in 2007.
 She is now editor in chief, the first woman to hold that position in the magazine’s 60-year history.
 Kathleen lives in Camden with her partner and fellow avid tennis player, Noah, and their two children.
 E-mail Kathleen at [email protected]

 Tom is a native of Massachusetts and was first introduced to Maine at an early age by his grandparents on family vacations to Old Orchard Beach.
 Throughout his 33-year career, Maine has held a special place in his heart.
 He joined Down East in 2011 and currently heads up the Portland office.
 Preferring the ocean to the mountains, he lives with his wife in Kittery.
 E-mail Tom at [email protected]

 A Rockport summer kid growing up, Becca moved to Maine after college and joined Down East in 2001.
 She has held positions in the production, circulation, and book departments and currently heads up the marketing department.
-She organized the magazine’s very first Best of Maine and Top Docs winners’ receptions.
+She organizes many of the magazine’s events and gatherings.
 Outside the office, she and her husband enjoy introducing their daughters to new Maine adventures each year.
 E-mail Becca at [email protected]